 How Peeling Back the Layers of Contactless Payment Reveals Hidden Costs for Full Service Restaurants

-Several months ago, prior to any knowledge of a global pandemic, contactless payment was an option that was “nice to have” for restaurant operators in the United States.
-Despite the data showing that restaurant guests value the convenience and security of a contactless payment option, it wasn’t something that all restaurant operators saw as a necessary part of their dining experience.
+Several months ago, prior to any knowledge of a global pandemic, contact less payment was an option that was “nice to have” for restaurant operators in the United States.
+Despite the data showing that restaurant guests value the convenience and security of contactless payment options for restaurants, it wasn’t something that all restaurant operators saw as a necessary part of their dining experience.

-Fast-forward to today, and contactless payments are now a “must have” for operators re-opening their doors to a much different environment.
+Fast-forward to today, and contact less payments are now a “must have” for operators re-opening their doors to a much different environment.
 Restaurants are doing everything they can to adapt to the new normal.
-But although there are hidden operating and financial costs that beset contactless payment on all sides, restaurants can manage thes.
+But although there are hidden operating and financial costs that beset contactless payment on all sides, restaurants can manage these.

 Like a tear-inducing onion, the hidden costs come in layers.
 Operators will find that there are fixed costs, such as integration to the POS, as well as monthly operating costs, like software-as-a-service (SaaS) fees.
 There are transaction fees – which can be highly variable, but can have a material impact on a restaurant operation.
 And there may also be third party solution costs, or gateway fees.
 Some of these layers can be avoided or minimized, and in some cases they cannot.
 The key is to peel back each layer of the onion by asking the right questions: